 Annually, Imagine! completes a satisfaction survey of all recipients of FSSP grant funding.
-Consistently, the survey results show a high degree of satisfaction with, and value of, the Family Support Services Program.
-The two charts below summarize satisfaction levels with various areas of the FSSP for FY17.
+The survey results consistently show a high degree of satisfaction with, and valuing of, the Family Support Services Program.
+The two charts below summarize satisfaction levels with various areas of the FSSP for FY18.